 Are there any special rules I need to consider when hiring someone with a disability?

-Are there any special rules I need to consider when hiring teens/students/children?
+Are there any special rules I need to consider when hiring minors?

-Can I run a credit check on a potential new employee?
+Can I run a credit check on a potential employee?

-Can I run background checks on a potential new employee?
+Can I run background checks on potential employees?

-Employers often want to run a background check on a potential hire, but you need to be extremely careful if you do so.
-Here are some general types of background checks employers often want to run and some information on each type:
+Yes, but you need to be extremely careful.
+Here are some general types of background checks employers often want to run:

 Failure to comply with applicable hiring and employment laws can result in a lawsuit or issues with government agencies such as the IRS.
 If you're not sure which laws apply to your business and need help determining if your hiring process is legal, you may want to contact a local business and commercial attorney.